sws-lab/digit2025-infer/infer/src/labs/README.md

 ## (1) Warm up: running, testing, and debugging Infer

-(a) Change to the test directory (`cd infer/tests/codetoanalyze/java/lab`) and run infer in its default configuration:
+(a) Open a new terminal and change to the test directory (`cd infer/tests/codetoanalyze/java/lab`) and run infer in its default configuration:

 ```
 infer -- javac Leaks.java